 The World Transplant Games Federation has commenced a Hall of Fame to honour long-standing competitors, as well as individuals who have played an integral part of the leadership of the World Transplant Games Federation.
 The below information highlights the categories and these special individuals.

-Athanasia was was born in 1958 in Athens.
+Athanasia was born in 1958 in Athens.
 Nephritis gave its first signs at the age of 6.
 In 1978 she underwent a kidney transplant, with her mother as her donor.
 Her life soon changed.
-She became the founding member of the Greek Transplant Sports Team, taking part in Greek Games, European Games and World Transplant Games, and winning various medals in athletics and ping-pong.
-With an academic major in Laboratory Studies, she worked for 30 years in a Public Hospital, and has been doing volunteer work in various organisations promoting organ and tissue donation and being active post transplant.
-The Games in Malaga is Athanasia’s 17th World Transplant Games, making her the official athlete to have attending the most World Transplant Games to date.
+She became the founding member of the Greek Transplant Sports Team, taking part in Greek Games, European Games, and World Transplant Games, and winning various medals in athletics and ping-pong.
+With an academic major in Laboratory Studies, she worked for 30 years in a Public Hospital and has been doing volunteer work in various organisations promoting organ and tissue donation and being active post-transplant.
+The Games in Malaga was Athanasia’s 17th World Transplant Games, making her the official athlete to have attended the most World Transplant Games to date at those games.
 Congratulations on this amazing achievement!